aolkin/vue-web-terminal/README.md

 # Contact Author

-I am a backend coder who happens to have some knowledge of frontend.
-I developed this plugin out of personal interest.
+I am a backend coder, and I know a little bit about frontend.
+This plugin was created out of my interest.

 If you have good ideas for code optimization or functions and are willing to contribute code, please submit [PR](https://github.com/tzfun/vue-web-terminal/pulls), If you have any questions about the use of the plugin or find bugs, please submit[issue](https://github.com/tzfun/vue-web-terminal/issues).